 Sometimes prospective homebuyers get so caught up in how to buy a home with bad credit that they never pause to ponder whether they should do so in the first place.

-As you work through the decision whether to buy or rent given you current credit standing, keep the following pros and cons in mind.
-Be especially careful not to make the decision emotionally — for most people, their home is the largest asset they own, yet they allow emotions to impact their costliest financial decision.
+As you decide whether to buy or rent a home given your current credit standing, keep the following pros and cons in mind.
+Be especially careful not to make the decision emotionally.
+For most people, their home is the largest asset they own, yet they allow emotions to impact their costliest financial decision.

 Downsides of Buying a Home With Bad Credit

 Bad credit costs you real money when it comes time to borrow.

 But higher costs are only the beginning.
 Beware of these dangers and downsides as you decide whether to buy or rent your next home.

 Borrowers with bad credit can expect to pay more for the same home loan amount.
 It’s a difference often measured in thousands of dollars, both upfront and every year thereafter.

 For example, a $250,000 loan for 30 years at 3.5% interest costs $1,122.61 per month.
 At 5% interest, the same loan costs $1,342.05: a monthly difference of nearly $220, amounting to roughly $2,640 more each year.